voschezang/coding-handbook/alignment/goals.md

 ## Function

 Goals are a tools that can be used in several ways.
 E.g. inspire groups or focus efforts.
+See [intent](intent.md).

 |      | Core                              | Performance            |
 | ---- | --------------------------------- | ---------------------- |